 2. You use less propane.

 Sometimes, it’s very hard (or very inconvenient) to refill propane.
-Papua New Guinea?
-Sorry, but the islands we visited din’t have roads or electricity, and they definitely didn’t have propane available… local cooking is done over a wood or coconut husk fire.
+In Papua New Guinea, the islands we visited didn’t have roads or electricity, and they definitely didn’t have propane available… local cooking is done over a wood or coconut husk fire.
 Indonesia?
-A strangely unique fitting is used locally, and most places wouldn’t refill our US tanks.
+A strangely unique fitting is used locally, and most places wouldn’t refill our US tanks (we did get them topped up in Bali).
 We can go about three months on our two cylinders.
 Being able to extend that time with a solar oven is really helpful.

 3. Dinner is cooked while you’re doing other things

-Point it into the sun, and during peak hours the oven heats up to 200-250F.
+Point it into the sun, and during peak hours the oven heats up to 200-250F; more if you use the reflectors.
 That’s kind of like having a crock pot on deck, which slowly turns out a delicious meal over the course of an afternoon and meanwhile… there are far better things that I can think of to do with that time!

 4. Food cooked by the sun is DELICIOUS.